Giancarlo Ibarguen

-Giancarlo Ibárgüen (October 15, 1963 – March 9, 2016) was a Guatemalan businessman and academic.
+Giancarlo Ibárgüen Segovia (October 15, 1963 – March 9, 2016) was a Guatemalan businessman and academic.
 He served as President of the Universidad Francisco Marroquín from 2003 to August 14, 2013.

 Early life

 Giancarlo Ibarguen was born on October 15, 1963, in Guatemala City, Guatemala.
 His father was Roberto Andres Ibargüen and his mother Lillian Segovia de Ibargüen.
 He received a Bachelor of Science in electrical engineering with honors from Texas A&M University in 1985.

 Career

 Academia

 Ibarguen started his career at the Universidad Francisco Marroquín as a professor of economics.
 He was a member of the board of directors of UFM from 1992 till his death.
 From 1995 to 2003, he served as its secretary general.
 Starting in 2003, he was its president.
 Starting in 2005, he was the Director of the Centro Henry Hazlitt (a research center in honor of Henry Hazlitt) at UFM.

 Ibarguen was a founding editor of the magazine Intuición and sat on the editorial board of Gerencia magazine from 1992 to 1994.
 He sat on the advisory board of the Society for Philosophical Inquiry.
 He was also a board member of the Asociación de Gerentes de Guatemala and the Society for Philosophical Inquiry.
 His work has been published in Telecommunications Policy, Siglo Veintiuno, The Wall Street Journal, etc.